 Boys' School Graduation Dinner

 Our Year 8 boys, proudly sporting their Old Collegians ties, gathered with their parents, staff and invited guests at the Ellerslie Convention Centre to reflect back on the boys’ last eight years of friendship and learning as they ready themselves for the next step in their education.

-A final set of ‘reflections,’ a DVD prepared by Mrs Marianne Looker, mother of Head Boy, Joshua, looked back on the boys time together provoking many memories as images scrolled across the screen dating back to when some were new entrants!
+A final set of ‘reflections,’ a DVD prepared by Paul and Victoria Wilkes, parents of Head Boy, Edward, looked back on the boys time together provoking many memories as images scrolled across the screen dating back to when some were new entrants!
 The evening finally concluded with one last haka from the boys.

 Back to News List